-- 1.8 The Workgroup debated whether CMP211 would satisfy the Selfgovernance criteria as there may be a material impact on parties when calculating the compensation (for a relevant interruption) using System Buy Price rather than the Market Price.
-The majority view from the Workgroup was that CMP212 met the Self-governance criteria. - 1.9 This Code Administrator Consultation has been prepared in accordance with the Terms of the CUSC.
-An electronic copy can be found on the National Grid Website, www.nationalgrid.com/uk/Electricity/Codes/, along with the CUSC Modification Proposal Form.
+1.8 The Workgroup debated whether CMP211 would satisfy the Self-governance criteria as there may be a material impact on parties when calculating the compensation (for a relevant interruption) using System Buy Price rather than the Market Price.
+The majority view from the Workgroup was that CMP211 met the Self-governance criteria.